 By the time I was seen and was undergoing Mental State Examination, my brain was completely scattered.
 My need to go home to sleep was overridden.
 I was persuaded to take Haloperidol, and was put in a side room.
-It was half an hour after consuming that my peace came crashing down and I experienced unbearably loud screaming in my ears and could not get up to seek assistance, instead seeing black ghost/shadow figures until unconsciousness took over.
+It was half an hour after consuming this that my peace came crashing down and I experienced unbearably loud screaming in my ears and could not get up to seek assistance, instead seeing black ghost/shadow figures until unconsciousness took over.
 I woke up in the Acute Psychiatric Ward.
-Whilst dumfounded in the morning, becoming so shocked at now residing in room rather than being on duty as staff.
-However, by the evening I had as the medication wore off been able to gain clarity and insight, at the least into how they had considered mine a mental health presentation.
-It transpired it was not the case I could then go home, I was in disbelief how easily the powers of detainment and medication against your will was do-able.
+Whilst dumfounded in the morning, becoming so shocked at now residing in a room rather than being on duty as staff.
+However, by the evening I had, as the medication wore off, been able to gain clarity and insight, at least into how they had considered mine a mental health presentation.
+It seemed I could not then go home, I was in disbelief how easily the powers of detainment and medication against your will was do-able.
 I had the misfortune to meet the ward manager from hell.

 I was in hospital for 10 days until a Tribunal released me, after which I went to Ireland, where I had family, to settle and chill out.
 I felt highly traumatised.
 I had been injected against my will, being surrounded by men and given Acuphase in my backside, an awful drug mostly used in the case of potential for violence.
-It annihilated me physically but I learned then it gives no relief to the mind, just prevents you from moving effectively or able to string together sentences.
+It annihilated me physically but I learned then it gives no relief to the mind, just prevents you from moving effectively or to be able to string together sentences.
 I couldn’t cope.
 I was dribbling and suffering inside.
 I had a realization around what my patients had been through, all those years I had been working in Acute.
-The had told me, however I had only a limited ability prior to my own experience to fully understand.
+They had told me, however I had only a limited ability prior to my own experience to fully understand.

-At this point I had fallen out with Mum who upon me not wishing to speak to her, in response to her failure to have oversight to the abuse I was undergoing in hospital, preferring to view the professionals know best.
-She therefore phoned the services describing me as in breakdown and my near on panic attack at them arriving unannounced at my door led to me being sectioned and brought straight back to the traumatic ward scenario, one I was trying to overcome.
+At this point I had fallen out with Mum.
+Because I didn’t want to speak to her because of her failure to recognize the abuse I was undergoing in hospital, preferring to view the professionals know best,sh phoned the services describing me as in breakdown.
+I had a near panic attack when they arrived unannounced at my door.
+This led to me being sectioned and brought straight back to the traumatic ward scenario, that I was trying to overcome.

-I shifted strategies and realised it was best to go with I accepted I needed their medication and subsequently proceeded to give appearance of compliance with the prescribed Olanzapine.
+I shifted strategies and realised it was best to go with it.
+I accepted I needed their medication and subsequently proceeded to give appearance of compliance with the prescribed Olanzapine.
 Only in Northern Ireland can it be that when you phone a solicitor would they give you the advice to get over the border.
-I successfully planned and executed an escape, on the back of a work colleague advising me on the phone there will be concerns I do not sound drowsy enough, so it was unlikely I would be getting the early discharge I was hoping for, one where I could get back to enjoying nature, and indeed enjoying this new found expansion, within which I never did lose touch with reality,in an environment of my own choosing.
+A work colleague I phoned advised I did not sound drowsy enough, so it was unlikely I would be getting the early discharge I was hoping for, one where I could get back to enjoying nature, and indeed enjoying this new found expansion, within which I never did lose touch with reality, provided I was in an environment of my own choosing.
+So, with careful planning, I managed to escape.